Christinahhb/UoG-ACCFIN5233-Group3/README.txt

 Apple Watch Ultra 2022-2023 data: All text files that saved YouTube comments & NYT news about the Apple Watch Ultra from 2022-2023.

-5.1, 5.2 and 5.3 are about economic data combined with sentiment analysis.
+5.1, 5.2 and 5.3 are about economic data（Non-Text Data） combined with sentiment analysis.

 Datasets from Kaggle and Statista: https://www.kaggle.com/code/prasantpoudel/smart-watch-prediction/notebook